2773kartik/mercor/README.md

 ## Tech Stack

-SkillMingle is built using the T3 stack, which includes the following technologies:
+SkillShow is built using the T3 stack, which includes the following technologies:

 - **T** - TypeScript
 - **T** - Next.js